MA Translation & Professional Language Skills

 - Small class sizes provide high levels of student and teacher contact.

-- Work placements in translating are often an option during the programme and provide invaluable practical experience.
+- Work placements in translating are often an option and provide invaluable practical experience.

 - Motivated and multi-national student cohort offers a diverse and stimulating learning environment.